krishnabansal008/Behavioural-Interview/README.md

 * challenging work
 * learning opportunities

-# More questions to cover

 ## Tell me a new process you started
-## tell me time you had a disagreeement with your manager
+## Tell me time you had a disagreeement with your manager
-## tell me time you went above and beyond
+## Tell me time you went above and beyond
 ## How will you setup a team from scratch
+## How will you identify a low performer
+## How will you get started in an existing/established team
+## How will you nativagte through a proprietary tech stack
+## How will you handle difficult conversation with your reportee? like - Layoff
+## How will you handle year-end performance related conversation?
+## How can you lead by example